 Want to venture into an area with notoriously spotty service?
 Not to worry because Cairn provides plenty of downloadable maps that you can use anywhere in the world.

 That said, if you’re an avid hiker, then the price tag is incredibly reasonable – especially when stacked against wandering around in the wilderness eating questionable bugs and berries for a few days.
-If you look to set out solo or plan to hike with kids in tow, then this is one hiking app you can’t afford to be without.
+If you want to set out solo or plan to hike with kids in tow, this is one hiking app you can’t afford to be without.

 Cairn Hiking App Pros: